When Your Baby or Toddler Is Visually Impaired

 - Give your baby lots of opportunities to get to know other children and adults by taking her walking, shopping, and to playgrounds, swimming pools, and other community places with you.

-FamilyConnect is a good starting point for getting answers to your questions and the information you need, such as:
+FamilyConnect is a good starting point for getting answers to your questions and the information you need, including: